Guides

 Double out: Yes — same as 501

-Double in: Optional — some house rules require it
+Double in: Optional — some pubs require it, pros don't

 Game length: Shorter — typically 6-12 darts